Offerel/SyncMarks-Extension/README.md

-# DAVMarks (Firefox)
+# SyncMarks (Firefox)
 This is a Webextension for Mozilla Firefox to share your bookmarks across WebDAV Shares.
 You can simply install the AddOn via Mozillas [AMO](https://addons.mozilla.org/addon/davmarks/) site.
+There is also a [Chrome version](https://github.com/Offerel/firefox_davmarks/tree/chrome_n) available.
+The Chrome version is experimental at this time, i couldnt test it, since i didnt use Chrome.

-You can use this plugin to export and import your bookmarks to a WebDAV share of your choice.
-This works with known solutions like NextCloud, OwnCloud, SabreDAV or any other WebDAV providers.
-To logon, the most used authentication, http-basic, is supported.
+You can use this plugin to export, import and sync your bookmarks to a WebDAV share of your choice or my [PHP Backend](https://github.com/Offerel/SyncMarks).

 The bookmarks can be exported manually or optionally fully automatically.
 There are corresponding options in the addon settings.

-The Export/Import process should be compatible with Firefox Sync since version 1.0 of this AddOn.
-But as you might know, sometimes the devils is a squirrel.
-So please take always a bookmark backup.
+The Export/Import process is compatible with Firefox Sync.

 The exported bookmarks are also be compatible with the corresponding [Roundcube plugin](https://github.com/Offerel/roundcube_ffbookmarks), so that they can also be used in Roundcube.